 Let’s discuss how you can eliminate your high-interest credit card debt and save hundreds each month with a cash-out refinance.

-The word debt carries a negative connotation, but there’s “good debt” and “bad debt.”
-Good debt has lower interest rates and is considered an investment for the future (i.e., student loans, mortgages, business loans), while bad debt has higher interest rates and doesn’t provide something of ongoing value (i.e., credit card debt, car loans, consumer loans).
+The word debt carries a negative connotation but there is “good debt” and “bad debt.”
+Good debt has lower interest rates and is considered an investment for the future (i.e., student loans, mortgages, business loans), while bad debt has higher interest rates and does not provide something of ongoing value (i.e., credit card debt, car loans, consumer loans).

 With an average APR of 20.46%, credit cards are typically the most expensive debt you can take on.
-With incredibly high interest rates, it’s no surprise that U.S. credit card debt reached $804 billion this year.
+Because of its incredibly high interest rates, it’s no surprise that U.S. credit card debt increased to $1.103 trillion in Q1 2022, up from $770 billion in Q1 2021.

 Because of this, high-interest debt consolidation is the second most common reason for a cash-out refinance.